20 Unnecessary Baby Products You Don't Need

 In addition to sustaining another human life, new parents are tasked with sorting through the inundation of new and improved baby products!

 There are some obvious things you'll need to prepare yourself for a baby's arrival: good diapers, a safe car seat and stroller (or maybe an awesome travel system!), a baby monitor system, a baby carrier, and a comprehensive diaper bag to tote around baby’s supplies.
-Be sure to check out our list of 50 baby essentials for all new parents.
-But some other baby essentials on the market seem more superfluous (and silly) than essential!
+But here are some things you probably won't be needing!

-- Bumper pads: There is no doubt that bumper pads are adorable, and they make baby’s first crib look comfortable and plush—but that may be the reason the American Academy of Pediatrics explicitly warns against their use.
+- Bumper pads: There is no doubt that bumper pads are adorable, and they make a baby’s first crib look comfortable and plush—but that may be the reason the American Academy of Pediatrics explicitly warns against their use.
 Plush pillows and toys are dangerous for infants, and according to the AAP, “Bumper pads should not be used in cribs.
-There is no evidence that bumper pads prevent injuries, and there is a potential risk of suffocation, strangulation or entrapment.”
+There is no evidence that bumper pads prevent injuries, and there is a potential risk of suffocation, strangulation, or entrapment.”

-- Diaper stacker: What is that small, hanging tent that comes with baby’s bedroom set?
+- Diaper stacker: What is that small, hanging tent that comes with the baby’s bedroom set?
 That’s a diaper stacker!
-A super-organized place to house baby’s diapers.
+A super-organized place to house baby diapers.
 This might seem like a cute idea until mom breaks a diaper tab and can’t reach the stacker from the changing table.

 - Wipe warmer: These devices aim to keep baby wipes warm so that your baby won't feel a cold wipe on their bum.
 This idea certainly seems luxurious.
 However, these devices may be solving a non-existent problem, and product feedback from parents on shopping sites indicates additional hassles including product cleaning and lid malfunctions.
 For parents with sensitive babies, some good sensitive baby wipes may provide enough softness to ease diapering.